HomePod: Second generation

 On January 18, 2023, Apple announced the second-generation HomePod in a video announcement.
 It runs on an Apple S7 system-in-package, first used in the Apple Watch Series 7, and includes an Apple U1 chip for ultra-wideband support, which is used for haptic and visual feedback when handing off music from an iPhone to a HomePod.
 Compared to the first-generation model, it has two fewer tweeters and microphones, and only supports Wi-Fi 4 (802.11n) while the original supported Wi-Fi 5 (802.11ac).
 It also supports the Thread network protocol.
 An April 2023 software update added sound detection for smoke and carbon monoxide alarms.
 Externally, the second-generation model is similar to the first but slightly shorter at 6.6 inches (168 mm), and lighter at 5.16 lb (2.3 kg), and has a larger recessed touch screen panel at the top of the unit with the volume adjustment buttons permanently etched in.
 It can only create a stereo pair with another second-generation model.

 According to YouTuber Marques Brownlee's testing, the second-generation HomePod can still leave white rings on wooden surfaces, though the issue is less pronounced than with the first-generation model.

+Touch surface issues

+The second-generation HomePod also appears to face reliability issues, particularly with its touch surface.
+Some users report malfunctions leading to unintended activations or unresponsive controls, and in some cases even complete failures related to this area.

 Operating system

-The HomePod runs HomePod Software, internally known as audioOS, a forked version of tvOS.
-It was launched alongside the release of the original HomePod, released on February 9, 2018.
-Though it was initially a fork of iOS, since version 13.4 in 2020, it has been a fork of tvOS.
+HomePods and HomePod minis run an operating system internally known as audioOS, a forked version of tvOS.
+This operating system was launched alongside the release of the original HomePod, released on February 9, 2018.
+Though it was initially a fork of iOS, since version 13.4 in 2020 it has been a fork of tvOS.
 Software updates are installed automatically over-the-air, but can also be installed manually through the Home app. audioOS's main user-facing features are AirPlay 2 and Siri.

-In 2021, an Apple job listing referenced a non-existent "homeOS" operating system, echoing previous Bloomberg leaks about possible future Apple products for the living room that would merge the Apple TV and HomePod.
+In 2021, an Apple job listing referenced a non-existent "homeOS" operating system, echoing previous Bloomberg leaks about possible future Apple products for the living room that would merge the Apple TV and HomePod, the job listing eventually replaced "homeOS" for "HomePod Software".